emryslda/Wetterzentrale_TopKarten_download/README.md

 Simple bash scripts to download the wetterzentrale top karten of GFS and ECMWF for Europe

-In order to run the latest available pictures:
+In order to download the latest available pictures simply run:

 ```bash
 ./dwetter -m GFS,ECM